Skip to main content

 SELECT COUNT(*) FROM paimon_catalog.fluss.orders;

--- query the system tables, to know the snapshots of the table
+-- Query the system tables to view snapshots of the table

 SELECT * FROM paimon_catalog.fluss.enriched_orders$snapshots;